 Researchers from CyberArk Labs have found serious vulnerabilities in multiple antivirus solutions.
 Briefly, they found privilege escalation bugs in these programs that exposed the devices to cyber threats.

 Vulnerabilities in antimalware products are significantly threatening since these programs usually run with high privileges, often at the admin level.
 Hence, any bugs here, especially the privilege escalation found by CyberArk, could give elevated access to an adversary.
+Moreover, to perform an expert level security analysis, and incorporating the privilege of security access, CyberArk training would help you to drive enormous benefits especially for your organizations.

 Briefly, the researchers observed that in most cases, the issues existed because of the default DACLs of the C:\ProgramData directory.
 This director, on Windows, is accessible by all users, unlike the %LocalAppData% that specifies to the logged-in user only.